Skegss: 2014–2017: Formation and early EPs

-2018–present: My Own Mess and Rehearsal
+2018–2023: My Own Mess, Rehearsal and Cregan's departure

 In September 2018, the band released their debut studio album My Own Mess, which peaked at number 2 on the ARIA charts.
 At the ARIA Music Awards of 2019, My Own Mess was nominated for ARIA Award for Best Rock Album, losing out to Amyl and the Sniffers by Amyl and the Sniffers.

+In August 2019, it was announced that Skegss has signed with Loma Vista Recordings in the United States.

 In late 2020, Skegss re-released early EPs on vinyl for the first time, starting with 50 Push Ups for a Dollar in October and the double EP Holiday Food / Everyone Is Good at Something in November.
 Both debuted and peaked within the ARIA top 20.

 On 16 September 2020, the band released the single "Fantasising".
 Following its release, Skegss were accused of music plagiarism, with various commentators likening the guitar riffs in the song to "By the Way" by Adelaide punk rock duo Teenage Joans.
 Skegss later apologised to the duo and called the similarities unintentional.

-On 26 March 2021, Skegss released their second studio album, Rehearsal which had been preceded by five singles.
+On 26 March 2021, Skegss released their second studio album Rehearsal, which had been preceded by five singles.
 The album peaked at number 1 on the ARIA Charts.

+In April 2023, the band announced that bassist and vocalist Toby Cregan would be exiting the band following a final show at that year's Splendour in the Grass.

+2024: Pacific Highway Music

+On 16 August 2024, the Skegss released " Out of My Head" and announced their third album Pacific Highway Music will be released on 18 October 2024.
+It'll be the first as duo of Reed and Lani.